Towradgi, New South Wales

 Towradgi Creek goes inland from Corrimal Beach.
 A short distance out to sea from here is the point where the famous ship, Queen of Nations, was wrecked in the 1880s.
 It lies just north of the pools and, at low tide, a darkish blur marks it.
 A plaque at the point tells the story of the wreck.
 The captain, Samuel Bache, who, in his drunken state, thought the Mount Keira coal mine slag heap fires to be the light on Port Jackson's South Head in Sydney, crashed the barque clipper vessel on 31 May 1881.
 The first mate was equally drunk and threatened crew members.
 It is now a protected wreck site.
 The ship was transporting alcohol at the time, which explains this accident.

 Many go to the point to see the fine views of Wollongong and north to Corrimal, Bellambi Point and the northern escarpment and Sublime Point, as well as views from the park to Knight's Hill and the southern mountains.
 The bridge across the creek was remade in 2006 and is used by cyclists and walkers; here the Wollongong to Thirroul Bike Track is split into two designated paths.

 The point is also home to a park and recreation area with a bike path, part of the Wollongong to Thirroul Bike Track, and a picnic area.
 It is a popular spot for surfing and swimming.

 South of the point on the beach is the site where George Bass and Matthew Flinders, with their helper Martin, attempted to land.
 A plaque commemorates when the sea took out their vessel, the Tom Thumb, and filled it with water on 21 March 1796.
-They managed to bale it out and continue, having collected water from Towradgi Creek.
+They managed to bail it out and continue, having collected water from Towradgi Creek.